Salesforce Bulk API 2.0 Sink Connector for Confluent Cloud

 salesforce.use.custom.id.field

-Flag to indicate whether to use the SALESFORCE_CUSTOM_ID_FIELD_NAME_CONF for insert/upsert sink connector operations
+Flag to indicate whether to use the salesforce.custom.id.field.name for INSERT/UPSERT sink connector operations

 • Type: boolean